 The evidence for a second common-spectrum process on top of an HD-correlated process is inconclusive.
 Furthermore, the amplitude posteriors for additional monopolar and dipolar processes display no clear peaks, while the posterior for an additional spatially uncorrelated process shows that power is drawn away from the HD-correlated process (which is understandable given the scant evidence for HD correlations).

 We completed the same analyses with a common-spectrum model where $\gamma_\mathrm{CP}$ was allowed to vary.
 As seen in \autoref{fig:cRN_spectrum}, the posteriors on $\gamma_\mathrm{CP}$, while consistent with $13/3 ~(\approx 4.33)$, are very broad.
 Under fixed ephemeris DE438, the $\gamma_\mathrm{CP}$ posterior from a spatially uncorrelated process has a median value of $5.52$ with $5\%$--$95\%$ quantiles at $3.76$--$6.78$.
 The amplitude posterior is larger in this case, but that is due to the inherent degeneracy between \Acp\ and $\gamma$.
-The evidence for spatial correlations in a varied-$\gamma_\mathrm{CP}$ model is very similar to that reported in \autoref{tab:spatial_bfs_single}.
+The evidence for spatial correlations in a varied-$\gamma_\mathrm{CP}$ model is almost identical to that reported in \autoref{tab:spatial_bfs_single}.

-Altogether, the smaller Bayes factors in the discrimination of spatial correlations are fully expected, given that spatial correlations are encoded by the cross terms in the inter-pulsar covariance matrix, which are subdominant with respect to the self terms that drive the detection of a common-spectrum process.
+Altogether, the smaller Bayes factors in the discrimination of spatial correlations are fully expected, given that spatial correlations are encoded by the cross-terms in the interpulsar covariance matrix, which are subdominant with respect to the self-terms that drive the detection of a common-spectrum process.
 Nevertheless, if a GWB is truly present the Bayes factors will continue to increase as data sets grow in timespan and number of pulsars.
 Indeed, the trends on display here are broadly similar to the results of \citetalias{abb+18b}, but they have become more marked.